 Storage location Description Local 'Local' means the PX-Series PDU.
 This is the default.
 It can store a maximum of 10 snapshots only.
 The web interface can list and display all snapshots stored on the PX-Series PDU.
 All snapshots are CLEARED when the PX-Series PDU is rebooted.

-FTP All snapshots are CLEARED when the PX-Series PDU is rebooted.
-Snapshots are saved onto a FTP server.
+Storage location Description FTP Snapshots are saved onto a FTP server.
 Total number of saved snapshots depends on the server's capacity.
 Saved snapshots are not affected by reboots of the PX-Series PDU.
 Configure the following fields: Server URL - the FTP server's path Username - for server access Password - for server access